santander-group-europe/innersource-projecttemplate/README.md

 * You can learn more about the InnerSource program at Organization *link here to your central info point*.
 * A good place to get more information about InnerSource in general (eg. outside the Organization) is the [InnerSourceCommons](https://innersourcecommons.org).

+## Get in touch

+*This section explains how to get in touch with the project team.
+In order to keep it simple, don't describe all possible interactions (There's a [Governance model](/doc/governance.md) for that), just the first most basic ones...''*

+For the moment this project is tiny, so communicating with us is simple and basic.

+* Users: Just hover the mouse over the contributors to find who are members and contact any of us.
+Or open an issue.
+* Contributors: For deeper interactions, the [Governance model](/doc/governance.md) should include also pointers to people and communication channels (chat channels, forums, regular meetups, etc), as well as rules, but we're so tiny we don't actually have any of these in this project.
+* Other: For any other questions on this project, please contact *dicortazar*.